GMC-DRL/MetaBox/README.md

   ---

-  The quick usage of four main running interfaces are listed as follows, in the following command we specifically take `DE_DDQN` as example.
+  The quick usage of four main running interfaces are listed as follows, in the following command we specifically take `RLEPSO` as example.

   Firstly, get into main code folder src:
   ```shell